 The bottom line here is COMMUNICATION!!!

 Talk to everyone around your intended operation to ensure they are comfortable with and know what you will be doing.
 Do this in advance so that if someone doesn’t want your drone flying past their window you can assure them or offer to choose a date or time when they won’t be home.

-You don’t have to do this…BUT…if you don’t you risk having someone call 911 to report that their privacy is being invaded AND even if you have everything order you do not need (we do not need) the negative publicity that will only bring stricter regulations re; mandatory recreational drone registration in the US.
+You don’t have to do this…BUT…if you don’t you risk having someone call 911 to report that their privacy is being invaded & even if you have everything order you do not need (we do not need) the negative publicity that will only bring stricter regulations re; mandatory recreational drones registration in the US.

-There are definitely more than a few legal requirements to fulfill however if you take a methodical approach and be thorough your SFOC application will be approved without much trouble.
+There are definitely more than a few legal requirements to fulfill however if you take a methodical approach and be thorough your SFOC application process will flow without much trouble.

 Good luck and if you need help be sure to contact us we will review your operational requirement to see if we can apply on your behalf and/or conduct the service in a partnership or simply lend some advice.
 If you want to comment, we’d love to hear from you!